r5valkyrie/docs/docs/math-geometry.md

 https://docs.godotengine.org/en/stable/tutorials/math/vector_math.html

+Note that vectors in Apex Legends are 3-dimensional, not 2-dimensional (they have a 3rd axis, oZ or the Z axis).

 vector someVector = <0, 2, 5>
 vector angleOffset = <0,0,0>
 vector ornull clampedPos // vector declarations can use the ornull keyword